willstepp/writings/joseph-the-son/jts.md

 “Yeah prove it,” Ignacio repeated.

 Joseph looked down the road.
 He was still far from the old farmhouse where his family lived.
 Those boys could catch him for sure if he bolted now.
 And he felt sure they would chase him.
 Something in their eyes told him.
-And a part of him wanted to belong, wanted to show them he wasn’t chickenshit.
+And a part of him wanted to belong, wanted to show them he wasn’t afraid.

 He took the clip from Maurice as the others circled tighter around the dog.
 He had to squeeze with most fingers against his palm to apply enough force to open the clip.
 The dog looked up in fear at each of them.
 Joseph took a cautious step forward, awaiting the right moment when the dog’s tail was nearest to him.

-“Damn, shit’s about to get real.”
+“This about to get real.”

-“Do it pussy.”
+“Do it, chickenshit.”

 It only took a second for him to reach down and clip the tail, and it caught somewhere in the middle.
 Gripped it good.
 The dog immediately panicked and yelped in a high pitch that echoed across the empty field.
 They boys jumped backwards and stood there watching.
 Laughing.